Schools to Reopen this Fall

-Distance learning has allowed our educators to continue doing their very important jobs during the height of this pandemic, but it has also presented several challenges.
-Between internet issues, difficulty accessing electronic devices, and other technology barriers, many teachers, parents, and students have found themselves limited in what can be accomplished online.
+Distance learning has allowed our educators to continue doing their very important jobs during the height of this pandemic, but it has also presented challenges.
+Dealing with internet issues, difficulty accessing electronic devices, and other technology barriers, many teachers, parents, and students have found themselves limited in what can be accomplished online.
 Generally speaking, the virtual classrooms, while necessary, have not provided the same experience as in-person instruction.

-This is subject to change if public health data signals a resurgence in COVID-19 cases.
+The plan is subject to change if public health data signals a resurgence in COVID-19 cases.

 Read the full press release: Click Here